AJMansfield/Intelligence-Core-Public/kttu02.5.md

 ----

-Unfortunately, very little of what you own you can realistically afford to sell, Perhaps you would be able to get a few chips trading in your watch, but everything else you were going to need long-term, and especially for clothing it wasn't likely you'd ever be able to find suitable replacements that fit you later on.
+Unfortunately, very little of what you own you can realistically afford to sell.
+You are able to get a few chips trading your watch, but everything else either has sentimental value, is something you actually need right now, or is something you will need long-term and aren't likely to be able to replace later.
+Some of your spare clothing, for instance, could probably be sold for a reasonable sum, but the odds of ever being able to purchase clothes that fit your large relative size are slim, so you're better off keeping what you have.

 The one thing you do seriously consider trying to sell is your handgun, but unless you are able to find a buyer interested in what would be in their eyes a massively oversized novelty weapon,